d-bl/GroundForge-help/docs/Color-Code.md

 Click/tap the swatch icon ![](/GroundForge/images/swatches.png) for
 a legend of stitches that are actually used in the pattern.
+The legend for the primary pair diagram is a download and can be copy-pasted into the download of a pair diagram with 3rd party software.

 Color code dialects
 -------------------